mdeib/berkeley-deep-RL-pytorch-solutions/hw2/README.md

 ![Lambda Comparison](results/bonus-gae-cp/gae_cp_comp.png)

 This time using GAE did indeed provide faster learning initially.
 All methods with lambda > 0.8 converged to optimal behavior, but using lambda < 1 provided clear advantage in speed of learning.
 Once again a lambda of 0.4 vastly underperformed, suggesting a suboptimal baseline.
-Even so GAE was able to speed up learning signifigantly, thus proving itself as a useful tool in DRL.
+Even so GAE was able to speed up learning significantly, thus proving itself as a useful tool in DRL.